Heroic Old-School Roleplaying

 - When the item attempts to exert control, the wielder must succeed on a Save vs Spells (-2, if wounded or acting in violation of the item’s purpose) to prevent it from gaining control.

-- If the item takes control, the referee determines the behavior of the wielder, and may include:
+- If the item takes control, the GM determines the behavior of the wielder, and may include:

 - Discarding (or ignoring) other magic items,